redhatdemocentral/rhcs-coolstore-persistence-demo/README.md

 Released versions
 -----------------
+- v1.5 - JBoss BRMS 6.4.0 and JBoss EAP 7.0.0 with Cool Store leveraging postgresql persistence installed on any given OpenShift installation and loading mulitple projects.

 - v1.4 - JBoss BRMS 6.4.0 and JBoss EAP 7.0.0 with Cool Store leveraging postgresql persistence installed on any given OpenShift installation and port forwarding for git repo access configured.

 - v1.3 - JBoss BRMS 6.4.0 and JBoss EAP 7.0.0 with Cool Store leveraging postgresql persistence installed on any given OpenShift installation.